 The Weimaraner Health and Conditions

-Believe it or not, this is actually a very healthy breed.
-There are some minor health conditions that can affect them, and they include Gastric dilatation Volvulus and Metaphyseal Osteopathy.
+Believe it or not, this is a very healthy breed.
+Some minor health conditions can affect them, and they include Gastric dilatation Volvulus and Metaphyseal Osteopathy.

 To be on the safe side, ask the breeder for the medical history of the puppy’s parents, as well as grandparents, and great-grandparents.